nathaniel-o/uc_ensemble/nso/anTODOS.md

 # FUTURE
 - [ ] vary romantic BG colors: 980A4E (dark rose) and 7A083E (muted dark rose)  | gradient for SVG ?
+- [ ] Add "Home" to logo in navbar.

 - [ ] hex ffa52